pancongliang/openshift/minio/minio-deploy.md

 ~~~

 **4. Install the Minio client and access Minio**

-a (optional).
-Install the Minio client on the basion machine and use the route address to access.
 ~~~
 $ curl -OL https://dl.min.io/client/mc/release/linux-amd64/mc
 $ chmod +x mc && mv mc /usr/bin